Mashfiq97/Mashfiq97/README.md

 ### Hello, there!
 Here are the things I am currently working on! 👋

-- 🔭 I’m an MSc Student at the University of Alberta.
+- 🔭 I’m an MSc student at the University of Alberta.
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ... mashfiqzaman1997@gmail.com
+- 📫 How to reach me: ... mashfiq.zaman50@gmail.com
-- 🥅 2023 Goals: Trying to learn Deep Learning

 ### Languages and Tools: